 Students are encouraged to think about course materials in their cultural contexts and from the perspective of a variety of individual disciplines.
 In a structure that allows Reed students to develop multiple perspectives on a common body of learning, scholars from many disciplines lecture and lead conferences in the course.
 One of the three units of credit for Humanities 110 reflects the attention given explicitly to developing analytical and writing skills, where the representative works studied are effective subjects for frequent papers, discussed in individual paper conferences.

 - All first-year students are required to take Humanities 110, as are those transfer students who have not completed equivalent transferable courses.

 - It is recommended that sophomores take Humanities 220 or two units of 211, 212, 231, and 232.

-Humanities 110 - Introduction to Western Humanities
+Humanities 110 - Introduction to the Humanities

 Humanities 220 - Modern European Humanities

-Spring semester: The Great Song Transition
+Humanities 232 - Middle Imperial China: The Great Song Transition

 Humanities 411 - Senior Symposium